Scentjuls/100-days-of-code/log.md

 **Thoughts**: Had minor challenges with the media queries, but i was able to pull through.
 I think i'll start using CSS3 frameworks for future projects.
 I just want to be able to write CSS3 fluently.

+### Day 5: April 25, 2018 Wednesday

+**Today's Progress**:  I worked on my portfolio website.

+**Thoughts**: I wrote an API that gets a list of cars an area.
+How?
+By inputting the longitude & latitude, it fetches a list of cars using the GET request.
+Also used postman to test the routes and made use of GeoJSON to handle geolocation.

+### Day 6: April 26, 2018 Thursday

+**Today's Progress**:  I decided to write APIs.

+**Thoughts**: Today I completed my portfolio website.
+Tidied up the CSS (media queries) and added CSS animations!.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)